-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carlsbad is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Carlsbad isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Carlsbad are a mix of both white- and blue-collar jobs.
 Overall, Carlsbad is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Carlsbad who work in sales jobs (12.41%), management occupations (10.53%), and office and administrative support (9.54%).

-The education level of Carlsbad citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.37% of adults 25 and older in Carlsbad have a college degree.
+The percentage of adults in Carlsbad who are college-educated is close to the national average for all communities of 21.84%: 19.37% of the adults in Carlsbad have a bachelor's degree or advanced degree.

 The per capita income in Carlsbad in 2018 was $32,614, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,456 for a family of four.
 However, Carlsbad contains both very wealthy and poor people as well.